Aman-Goel1/Aman-Goel1.github.io/_pages/about.md

 I was a visting scholar at the University of Glasgow, advised by Prof. Edmond S.L.
 Ho.

-Prior to this I was a visiting scholar at University of Oxford and Northumbria University, advised by Prof. Edmond S.L.
+Prior to this I was a visiting scholar atNorthumbria University, advised by Prof. Edmond S.L.
 Ho and in collaboration with Post doc.
 Qianhui Men.

 I spent my undergraduate honors research at The Centre for Visual Information Technology (CVIT), a premier computer vision and graphics research lab in India.